-Ichthyosis is a condition characterized by scaley skin and dandruff.
-It does not cause itching, scabbing, or hot spots and it is not the same thing as allergies.
-In Golden Retrievers, it is usually very mild, though in other breeds it can be much more severe.
+Ichthyosis is a condition characterized by scaly skin and dandruff.
+It does not cause itching, scabbing, or hot spots.
+Ichthyosis is not the same thing as allergies.
+In Golden Retrievers, it is usually very mild.
+However, in other breeds it can be much more severe.
 The Golden Retriever Club of America says that it is a rare condition even though a high percentage of dogs are testing positive for it.
 A few breeders are making a big deal out of it.
 Most don’t test for it at all.
 We, along with a growing number of other breeders are taking a middle of the road approach.
 We do the test and use the results in making good breeding decisions.
 At the same time, we feel that this is a minor issue and that there are many other concerns that are more important.

 What is Ichthyosis and How Does It Affect a Dog?

 Ichthyosis is doggy dandruff.
 When a dog has symptoms, those symptoms are usually a light flaking of skin.
 There can, however, be a wide range of possibilities with regard to the severity of the condition.
 Many (I would venture to say most) dogs that receive DNA results that indicate that they are affected with Ichthyosis have no flakes or any other kind of skin problem.
 Some dogs with Ichthyosis have a light flaking of skin, most noticable when brushing.
 It does happen at times, however, that Ichthyosis is bad enough for there to be a constant flaking of skin.
 Even then, it is more of a nuisance to the owner than a bother to the dog.
 A severe case could cause a dog to leave flakes of skin wherever he sits or lies.
 These cases are not common.
 By far, the majority of Golden cases are very mild.